Daughter of Dawn

 The Daughter of Dawn is a 1920 American silent Western film.
-It is 83 minutes long and may be the only silent film ever made with an entirely Native American cast.
+It is 83 minutes long and is one of few silent films made, along with In the Land of the Head Hunters and Before the White Man Came (1920), with an entirely Native American cast.

 Between its production and restoration in 2012, it was shown only a few times — once in Los Angeles in 1920, and in Kansas City, Tulsa and a handful of other cities.

 In 2013, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".